Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 Michigan LLC Articles of Organization filing fee

-How much is an LLC in Michigan explains all the fees you’ll pay.
+How much is an LLC in Michigan explains all of the fees you’ll pay.

 Veterans: You can form an LLC for free in Michigan.
-Please read Michigan Veteran LLC for instructions.
+You’ll just need to submit an Affidavit and proof of your Veteran status.
+We’ll discuss this below.

 Michigan LLC approval times